The Clean Energy States Alliance is comprised of Core members as well as Affiliate members.

 The CEDF was established to promote the development and deployment of cost-effective and environmentally sustainable electric power and thermal energy resources for the long-term benefit of Vermont consumers, primarily with respect to renewable energy resources.
 The CEDF coordinates with other State programs and private entities to integrate and advance renewable energy across all sectors of the state’s energy economy.

-The Virginia Department of Mines, Minerals and Energy aims to enhance the development and conservation of energy and mineral resources in a safe and environmentally sound manner in order to support a more productive economy.
+The Virginia Department of Energy aims to enhance the development and conservation of energy and mineral resources in a safe and environmentally sound manner in order to support a more productive economy.

 The Washington State Energy Office is a vital resource for delivering energy benefits, addressing state energy goals, and coordinating energy-related emergency preparedness in the state.
 The State Energy Office provides energy policy support, analysis, and information for the Governor, Legislature, Commerce, and others.